gregg-miskelly/MIEngine-wiki/Logging.md

 * To turn logging back off, run `src\MICore\SetMIDebugLogging.cmd off`
 * Open %TMP%\Microsoft.MIDebug.log

+### Visual Studio 2017 RC.2 and after
+Starting with RC2 MIEngine logging is much simpler.
+There is a new command in the command window:

+	Debug.MIDebugLog  (/On[:<filename>] | /Off) [/OutputWindow]

+Options:
+	/On[:<filename>]	– Turn on MIEngine logging.
+Optionally specify a file to contain the log.
+Either the file must be supplied, or the “/OutputWindow” option must appear.
+	/Off 		    	-- Turn off MIEngine logging.
+If logging to a file the file is closed.
+	/OutputWindow	-- Log to the “Debug” pane in the output Window.

+The command may be issued at any point.
+Logging can be turned on and off as often as desired.
+If you have enabled logging via the previous mechanism (SetMIDebugLogging.cmd) this command will override those settings.
+Unlike the previous mechanism, the MIDebugLog state is not remembered between VS invocations.

 ### Additional notes:
 * [SetMIDebugLogging.cmd](https://github.com/Microsoft/MIEngine/blob/master/src/MICore/SetMIDebugLogging.cmd) has no dependencies, so you can copy it to another computer if you don't want to enlist on the target box.
 * If you are looking at Android scenarios, there is a '/serverlogging' argument to SetMIDebugLogging.cmd which can be used to turn on gdbserver logging